bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+      React JS is a JavScript framework (not a library :) ) that.. (in my completely own words) to my own understanding.. gives an overlay of the DOM.
+The biggest benefit of React is the way it updates the DOM.
+Where vanilla JS and even other frameworks when a component of the page, project, app is updated the entire app is updated.
+With react we can update individual components react updates it on the virtual dom and displaying the updated material then updates the dom to reflect.

 - [ ] What does it mean to _think_ in react?
+      It gives you the oppurtunity to "thing" and act based on components solely instead of the entire application (in a nutshell).
+You have component Heirarchy that you have to fiddle with but it makes appliations much more dynamic, scalable, etc.

 - [ ] Describe state.
+      the "state" of an object is the part of it that can change.
+We can set, and manipulate state, thus manipulating our project/application.

 - [ ] Describe props.
+      props is short for properties and we use props to pass data to a react component.
+Somewhat like state.. as we can use state to manipulate the application, but state is mutable, when you give a component a property it is immutable.
+The benefit to properties is you can create multiple of the same components that look exactly the same with different "props".
+In other words.. the same card with different names on it with just one or two lines of code instead of writing the code for the entire card over again.
+(Beautiful)

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+      A side effect is anything that happens to an application because of a function call.. that we didn't plan for basically.
+For instance an API call, there may be some side effects, or a setTimeOut function.
+We can handle theses side effects by finding out what they are with console.logs and the useEffect().

+Combine useState and useEffect.

+get the data with the useEffect and then the useState function to set the state of whatever it is you're trying to manipulate.

 ## Project Set Up